feabhas/cmake-host/README.md

 ```
 where `N` is the exercise number.

-**NOTE:** this will copy all files in the `src` directory to the `src.bak` directory having
+**NOTE:** this will copy all files in the `src` and `include` directories to the `src.bak` directory having
 removed any files already present in `src.bak`.

-Do not use the `build-all.sh` script as this will build each solution in turn and is used
-as part of our Continuous Integration testing.
+n the pre-built VM images the solutions are stored in the home directory.

+When working with a Docker image you will either be given an archive of the
+solutions, an archive of the exercises, a web link to download the archive,
+or a link to clone a GIT repo.

+Once you have identified your local copy of the `solutions` you should
+copy this folder into the workspace.

 # Static analysis using clang-tidy